 No Reference Needed

-While interviews can make your work one-of-a-kind, they typically aren’t something that is printed.
+While interviews can make your work one-of-a-kind, they aren’t typically printed.
 You communicated via phone, email or even social media to get your answers.
-Those items aren’t considered publishable in APA.
+APA doesn’t consider those items to be publishable.
 Therefore, you only need to include an in-text citation for non-published interviews.
-One less thing you need to worry about.
+So, that’s one fewer thing you need to worry about.

 Interview in-text citing in APA is pretty simple.
 There are only three parts.